You're viewing all events inside Land Between The Lakes. See also events happening in nearby communities on Explore Kentucky Lake.

 massive whales to ever-expanding human societies.
 In the California Academy of Sciences' latest original planetarium show, Habitat Earth, discover what it means to live in today's connected world.
 Through stunning visualizations of the natural world, dive below the ocean's surface to explore the dynamic relationships found in kelp forest ecosystems, travel beneath the forest floor to see how Earth's tallest trees rely on tiny fungi to survive, and journey to new heights to witness the intricate intersection between human and ecological networks.
 Admission fees apply.
 For a complete planetarium schedule, download this PDF.

-When: | May.
-1, 2023 thru May.
-31, 2023 - Daily 4:30 to 4:50pm |
+When: | Jun.
+1, 2024 thru Aug.
+31, 2024 - Various Times |